Assessing the dynamical assumptions in Tsirelson inequality tests of non-classicality in harmonic oscillators

-To derive the Tsirelson inequality, we consider a classical harmonic oscillator with time period $T$.
-We define the dichotomous variable $Q(t)$ to be the sign function $\text{sign}(x(t))$, which is $\pm 1$ depending on the sign of $x$, and measure this function—which is the mathematical equivalent of asking the question, on which side of the origin does the particle lie?—at three equally-spaced times, every one-third of a period ($t_1=0$, $t_2=\frac{1}{3}T$, and $t_3=\frac{2}{3}T$).
-A simple dynamical assumption about oscillators is this: \textit{the particle will never be found on the same side of the origin three times in a row.} Therefore, the sum $Q(0)+Q(\frac{1}{3}T)+Q(\frac{2}{3}T)$ can only assume the values $+1$ or $-1$ and not $+3$, for instance, because this would require $Q=+1$ at all three times.
+To derive Tsirelson's inequality, we consider a classical harmonic oscillator with time period $T$.
+Define the dichotomic variable $Q(t)$ to be the sign function $\text{sign}(x(t))$, which is $\pm 1$ depending on the sign of $x$, and consider its value at three equally-spaced times, every one-third of a period ($t_1=0$, $t_2=\frac{1}{3}T$, and $t_3=\frac{2}{3}T$).
+A simple dynamical assumption about oscillators is this: \textit{the particle will never be found on the same side of the origin three times in a row.} Therefore, the sum $Q(0)+Q(\frac{1}{3}T)+Q(\frac{2}{3}T)$ can only assume the values $+1$ or $-1$ for any given classical trajectory.
 This is illustrated in Fig. \ref{fig:Dynamical assumption illustrated}.
-(Tsirelson originally considered the harmonic oscillator's classical phase-space dynamics, illustrated in Fig. \ref{fig:Phase plot}, and the probability that a particle is found on one side of the origin.)

 Defining $A=Q(0)+Q(\frac{1}{3}T)+Q(\frac{2}{3}T)$, it follows that the ensemble average $\langle A \rangle$ over several experimental runs must satisfy the Tsirelson inequality: